Tert-Butylphosphaacetylene

 tert-Butylphosphaacetylene is an organophosphorus compound.
 Abbreviated t-BuCP, it was the first example of an isolable phosphaalkyne.
 Prior to its synthesis, the double bond rule had suggested that elements of Period 3 and higher were unable to form double or triple bonds with lighter main group elements because of weak orbital overlap.
 The synthesis of t-BuCP discredited much of the double bond rule and opened new studies into the formation of unsaturated phosphorus compounds.

 Synthesis and reactions

 The synthesis of t-BuCP entails the reaction of pivaloyl chloride and P(SiMe3)3.
 The reaction proceeds via the intermediacy of a bis(trimethylsilyl)pivaloylphosphine, which undergoes a 1,3-silyl shift to form E- or Z-phosphoalkene isomers.
-Carrying out the phosphoalkene reaction at 120-200 °C in the presence of catalytic amounts of solid NaOH forms the final t-BuCP product.
+Carrying out the phosphoalkene reaction in diglyme at 20 °C in the presence of catalytic amounts of solid NaOH forms the final t-BuCP product.